dasch-swiss/dsp-tools/docs/developers-index.md

 # Developers documentation

-These pages contain Architectural Decision Records.
+These pages contain important background information for developers of the DSP-TOOLS code repository, as well as Architectural Decision Records.